gabiudrescu/website/content/post/8-monofony/index.md

 # Monofony is not perfect

-There are plenty of solutions out there, in the wild, that try to solve the same itch.
+There are plenty of solutions out there, in the wild, that try to scratch the same itch.
 A few that I used and I want to mention:

  - EasyAdminBundle
  - SonataAdminBundle

+Although Monofony is not

 [source](https://afsy.fr/avent/2019/22-monofony-base-sur-la-structure-interne-de-sylius)

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI4MjI3ODAwOSwxMjc5MjMxNDI0LDE1Nz
+eyJoaXN0b3J5IjpbLTYyNjU2NzY1MCwxMjc5MjMxNDI0LDE1Nz
 Q5MzExMTksNjMwMDgzODg4LDE0MDc5NTM5ODUsLTMxMjE3MzMw
 NSw5NjMzMzg3OCwxODM0NDY5NjU1LC01NDU1MDc5MjQsLTE5MD
 E4ODYzOTksLTE5NjczMDQ5NDMsLTEyNjQxMzMxMiwtMTg0MTAx